 As technology continues to advance, more people are now depending on gadgets for different purposes.
-Although many of us use them for entertainment, work or daily chores, one of the main goals of technology development is to help society and deliver a positive change to the way we live.
+Many use technology for entertainment, work or daily chores, however, one of the key aims of technology development is to benefit society and deliver a positive change to the way we live.
 This focus is particularly important for vulnerable people, especially those living with Dementia and Alzheimer’s.

-Among the many technological innovations that help people with dementia, assistive technology has stood out as one of the best gadgets for dementia patients in regards to improving their quality of life.
+Among the many technological innovations that help people with dementia, assistive technology for Dementia has stood out as one of the best gadgets for patients in regards to improving their quality of life.
 The constant development of technology means new assistive devices are created often which can make the process of selecting the right device for you difficult.
 Today, we take a look at one of the most popular voice-activated devices: Google Home.

 What is assistive technology?